Theses at the Institute of Transport and Automation Technology

 Requirements

-• Knowledge of passive marker tracking and its visualization desirable
+• Knowledge of passive marker tracking and its visualization desirable, but not mandatory

 Contact person